Totoro Station: Layout

-Adjacent stations
+Platforms

 History

 In 1913, the Miyazaki Prefectural Railway (宮崎県営鉄道) had opened a line from Miyazaki northwards to Hirose (now closed).
 After the Miyazaki Prefectural Railway was nationalized on 21 September 1917, Japanese Government Railways (JGR) undertook the subsequent extension of the track as part of the then Miyazaki Main Line, reaching Tomitaka (now Hyūgashi) by 11 October 1921.
 In the next phase of expansion, the track was extended to Minami-Nobeoka, which opened as the new northern terminus on 11 February 1922.
 Totoro was opened on the same day as an intermediate station on the new track.
 Expanding north in phases and joining up with other networks, the track eventually reached Kokura and the entire stretch from Kokura through Totoro to Miyakonojō was redesignated as the Nippō Main Line on 15 December 1923.
+Freight operations were discontinued in 1962, and baggage handling was abolished in 1972 at which time the station became unstaffed.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Totoro came under the control of JR Kyushu.